lnguyenh/fordibot/README.md

 ```

 ## Setup auto-start with systemctl
 This is what you need to do to enable the bot when your device boots.
-This has been tested on Raspberry pi.
+This has been tested on Raspberry Pi (Raspbian Buster 10).
 #### 1. Create a dns-ready service file
 ```
 cd /lib/systemd/system